jellyflix-app/jellyflix/README.md

 [![](https://img.shields.io/badge/Web-000000?style=for-the-badge&logo=web&logoColor=white)](https://jellyflix.kiejon.com)

 The web version is only intended for demo usage and doesn't support all the features.
+E.g. playback is not supported.

 ## Contribute